 13) So just like with the mold material I mixed equal parts of A and B and stirred until it turned clear.

 14) Then I poured it into the lowest spot and let it flow into the rest of the mold.
+This prevents air from being trapped and leaving holes in your finished piece.

 15) The box says it cures in 10 minutes but it took like 3 minutes for the resin to cure.
 This part was fun to watch, it starts spiraling white from the bottom until it completely turns white.
 16) For the best paint adhesion, the directions suggest painting right after de-molding.
 So I sprayed them with Rust-Oleum Espresso right after I pulled them from the mold.